 This story discusses plot points and major spoilers from The Kissing Booth 2, now available for streaming on Netflix.

-In the sequel to Netflix's The Kissing Booth, out July 24, fans finally get to tune into the second chapter of the love story of high school sweethearts Elle Evans (Joey King) and Noah Flynn (Jacob Elordi).
+In the sequel to Netflix's The Kissing Booth, out this weekend, fans finally get to tune into the second chapter of the love story of high school sweethearts Elle Evans (Joey King) and Noah Flynn (Jacob Elordi).
 But for me, part two of this teen romance is more thought-provoking than butterflies-in-the-stomach inducing, leading me to an unfortunate conclusion: Noah is not the kind of guy you want to end up with.

 The premise of The Kissing Booth 2, much like that of the first film, is fairly straight-forward.
 After a summer of full-blown romance, the young lovers try to keep their relationship going while living on different coasts; Elle is wrapping up her senior year at her Los Angeles high school, and Noah is pushing through his freshman year at Harvard University even though we have never seen him study in the time we've known him.
 Long-distance relationships are always tough, but Elle and Noah think that their story will be different.
-Three thousand miles can't be that big of a deal.
+Three thousand miles can't be that big a deal.

 But actually...they kind of are.
 The space between Elle and Noah inevitably creates a strain on their relationship, each teen struggling with new personal challenges; Mr. Popular is having a hard time adjusting to Ivy League life — like I said, we've literally never seen him reading a book before — and Elle's anxiety about the possibility of her boyfriend's playboy nature resurfacing increases with each passing day.
 It doesn't help that the entire school thinks they broke up.
 Throw in the threat of potential new love interest Marco (Taylor Zakhar Perez), who looks suspiciously similar to Noah but cuter and not living on the other side of the country, and we've got trouble in paradise.
 Things get more complicated as the couple gets their lines crossed, and honestly?
 Noah is to blame for a good deal of it.

-Hear me out: When Noah moves to Boston, he does what most college kids do and immerses himself in campus culture.
+Hear me out: When Noah moves to Boston, he does what most students do and immerses himself in campus culture.
 It takes him a minute to get settled in the new space, but Noah soon finds his place at Harvard, and in the process, he unintentionally alienates himself from his already insecure girlfriend.

 Noah keeps secrets from Elle, secrets that he really doesn't have to.
 He lies about where he's been and who he's been with, even after Elle expresses the fact that her insecurities about their relationship stem from the too-close friendship he's struck with sophisticated classmate Chloe (Maisie Richardson-Sellers).
 In Noah's mind, he's playing his cards close so Elle won't worry — he knows how bad it looks — but it's deceitful nonetheless.
 The ends don't justify the means.